epogrebnyak/r-python-julia-book/README.md

 Goal #2 is avoid repeating common stuff (how to start Python, etc) and move more quickly to fruitful domain area tasks - econ/finance datasets and reproducible research.

-Subtask for #1 and 2: provide more modularuty for the computational courses, avoid
-teach everything in one shot - installing python, syntax, libraries, machine learning and a little cool neural net all in one course.
+Subtask for #1 and 2: provide more modularuty for the computational courses, avoid teaching everything in one shot - installing python, syntax, libraries, machine learning and a little cool neural net all in one course.

 Goal #3 is to lower the barriers in learning programming and foster a